primaryobjects/emotion/readme.md

 Each potential response from the conversational UI consists of three potential sentences, according to the sentiment of the user.

+The actual determination of sentiment is performed in a mock function, where you would normally call a machine learning API for scoring sentiment (ie., http://sentimentview.com).
+Likewise, responses for book reviews are hard-coded, where you would normally call a book review API (ie., http://goodreads.com/api).

 Why?
 ----